polferov/Polferov.StringFromFile/README.md

     // must be a method returning a string
     // must have no parameters
-    // must not be in a nested type [StringFromFile("SomeString.txt")]
+    // must not be in a nested type
+    // the file path is relative to the source file [StringFromFile("SomeString.txt")]
     public static partial MyString();
 }